georgenturner/viability-report/financial_viability_and_planning.md

 # Financial viability and planning

 When planning authorities decide on whether or not a development should be granted permission to build they must by law determine the application in in line with the development plan.
 The key test for a development is whether or not it meets the plan.
+If it does not, the planning authority can reject the application, if it does, the planning authority must approve it.

 The development plan comprises of a number of documents drawn up by different levels of government.
 The National Planning Policy Framework (NPPF), a regional plan such as the London Plan and the Local Development Framework drawn up by the local planning authority.